Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to gadoteridol or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadoteridol injection in children 2 years of age and older.
-However, safety and efficacy have not been established in children younger than 2 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadoteridol injection in newborns to children 17 years of age.
+Safety and efficacy have been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.